tedsamuelsson/eve-esi-java/README.md

     -   On Linux/Mac: `./gradlew build`
     -   On Windows:   `gradlew.bat build`

-*   Look at `org.devfleet.esi.EsiClient`.
+*   Look at `org.devfleet.esi.ESIClient`.
 You should know what to do.

 ## Status